 Probably.
 Ask your employer if they have worker's compensation coverage.
 Make sure the employer has notice of the injury.
-If the employer doesn't - and they are a contractor- you will likely need to talk to an attorney as contractor's are generally required to carry worker's compensation...Read more »
+If the employer doesn't - and they are a contractor- you will likely need to talk to an attorney as contractor's are generally required to carry worker's...Read more »

 A worker's compensation claim recover is based upon a percentage of permanent medical implairment multiplied by a statutory amount - this is called permanent partial or total disability.
-One can also recover temporary disability while out from work until either a return to work date or permanent...Read more »
+One can also recover temporary disability while out from work until either a return to work date or...Read more »

 The answer is maybe.
 Generally, in order to have a "compensable" work injury in Tennessee, the injury must "arising primarily out of and in the course and scope of employment, and is identifiable by time and place of occurrence."
-If your work required you to be out of the office and you were...Read more »
+If your work required you to be out of the...Read more »

 The original settlement was in 2011 stating medical injuries covered for life.
 Now that I need medical attention for those injuries the Insurance company can't find a physician that will take me as patient so they asked me for medical settlement.
 What should I do?